Restriction of the metaplectic representation over a $p$-adic field to an anisotropic torus: Introduction

 Let $\hat{\tilde{S}}$ be the group of unitary characters of $\tilde{S}$.
 Then there exists $m(\chi)\in\mathbb{N}\cup\{\infty\}$ such that

 We say that the torus $S$ is admissible if $\pi_{\vert\tilde{S}}$ decomposes with finite multiplicities, that is $m(\chi)\in\mathbb{N}$, $\chi\in\hat{\tilde{S}}$.

-The question is, first to give necessary and sufficient conditions on the momentum map for $S$ to be admissible, and second, if these conditions are satisfied, to express the multiplicity of a character of $\tilde{S}$ in the Weil representation in terms of geometric objects built upon the momentum map.
+The question is twofold: First to give necessary and sufficient conditions on the momentum map for $S$ to be admissible.
+Second, assuming these conditions satisfied, to express the multiplicity of a character of $\tilde{S}$ in the Weil representation in terms of geometric objects built upon the momentum map.

 Theorem \ref{theo3.1}, the first main result of this paper, answers to the first question.
 More precisely, it says that the following conditions are equivalent